Is the Seattle University MPA program the right fit for me?

 - 85% of our 130 students work full-time during their time in the program.

 - For students not employed or seeking to explore another field or sector of interest, the Seattle University MPA offers hands on learning and service opportunities in the heart of an urban community.
-2016-2017 internship sites included: City of Seattle, King County Metro, InterIm Community Development Association, Northwest Justice Project, and Washington House of Representatives.
+2017-2018 internship sites included: City of Seattle, King County, Sound Transit, BloodWorks NW, City of Bellevue, and Enterprise Community Partners.

 What makes the Seattle University MPA program unique?

-- We focus on social justice and the empowerment of diverse communities.
+- We focus on social justice and engagement with diverse communities.

-- Service and research from faculty who are active scholars and practitioners, including 7 full-time faculty, and part-time faculty that are experienced professionals in their field.
+- Service and research from faculty who are active scholars and practitioners, including six full-time faculty, and part-time faculty that are experienced professionals in their field.

 - We collaborate with a network of experienced students, faculty, alumni, and community leaders.